ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 If all aggregators collude (e.g. by promiscuously sharing unencrypted data shares), then none of the properties of the system hold.
 Accordingly, such scenarios are outside of the threat model.

+#### Attacker on the network

+We assume the existence of attackers on the network links between participants.

+##### Capabilities

+1. Observation of network traffic.
+Attackers may observe messages exchanged between participants at the IP layer.
+     1. The time of transmission of data shares by clients could reveal information about user activity.
+          * For example, if a user opts into a new feature, and the client immediately reports this to aggregators, then just by observing network traffic, the attacker can infer what the user did.
+     1. Observation of message size could allow the attacker to learn how much data is being submitted by a client.
+          * For example, if the attacker observes an encrypted message of some size, they can infer the size of the plaintext, plus or minus the cipher block size.
+From this they may be able to infer which aggregations the user has opted into or out of.
+1. Tampering with network traffic.
+Attackers may drop messages or inject new messages into communications between participants.

+##### Mitigations

+1. All messages exchanged between participants in the system should be encrypted.
+1. All messages exchanged between aggregators, the collector and the leader should be mutually authenticated so that network attackers cannot impersonate participants.
+1. Messages sent from clients to aggregators can be authenticated using client identities to prevent attackers from injecting false data into aggregations.
+1. Clients should be required to submit data at regular intervals so that the timing of individual messages does not reveal anything.
+1. A fixed-length encoding should be used for data shares.
+Additionally, clients should submit dummy data even for aggregations the user has not opted into.

 [[OPEN ISSUE: The threat model for Prio --- as it's described in the original paper and [BBC+19] --- considers **either** a malicious client (attacking